 - Getting the right Medications: (Make sure to consult with an expert medical professional before taking any medications.

 - OTC pain relievers.
-(Get it from a reputed drugstore only.)
+(Get it from a reputed drugstore in Houston only.)

 - Prescription pain medications

 - Antibiotics (for any infection)